hello-ashleyintech/full-pos-app/README.md

 To confirm items have been added to an order or that your order has been completed, go to your Serialized Dashboard > Data explorer > Aggregates > order (under Aggregate type column) > Aggregates > click the Aggregate ID of the top (and most recent) entry.

 To see details on events within an Aggregatem you can click on Event IDs within this view.

+To confirm your projections have been created for viewing your completed orders, go to your Serialized Dashboard for your project > Projections.
+You should be able to see your created projections from here.
+If you click into the projections, you can view the schema of the projection.